digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-17.md

 * Built a co-simulation of a line-following robot with signals transmitted over an ethernet.
 * Preparing for a course project.

+#### Claudio Gomes
+* Working on Marie Curie EF proposal (something along run time monitoring with guaranteed numerical models)
+* Got blessing from fmi to work on journal paper with mathematical models of the interface.
+* Preliminary calibration of single joint model of a UR robot done (with much help from Carlos)

 ## Sub-projects status